josevavia/docker-laravel-lumen/README.md

 - DB_PASS => password for your database connections
 - DB_ROOT_PASS => password of the root user of the mysql server inside the mysql container

-#### Configure Laravel/Lumen
+#### Configure project
-You can configure Laravel/Lumen following the steps of a normal installation To configure the connection to the database in the mysql container, your `./src/.env` file must be configured as follows:
+You can configure the project following the steps of a normal installation To configure the connection to the database in the mysql container, your `./src/.env` file must be configured as follows:
 ```
 DB_CONNECTION=mysql